 Fig. 1.
-Presentation of the four supported spectroscopic methods (XAS, AES, RAMAN and XPS) in four windows, project: Unifit_2022_User_Files\examples\Specials\XPS-XAS-AES-RAMAN.ufp
+Presentation of the four supported spectroscopic methods (XAS, AES, RAMAN and XPS) in four windows, project: Unifit_2026_User_Files\examples\Specials\XPS-XAS-AES-RAMAN.ufp

 The menu point File (see 3.2) includes an extended input routine (see 3.2.1).
-This input routine allows the direct reading of measurement data of different kinds (see book: Line Positions and Data Formats, saved on USB-memory card).
+This input routine allows the direct reading of measurement data of different kinds (see book: Line Positions and Data Formats UNIFIT 2026, saved on USB-memory card).
 All processing steps, the window sizes, positions and design elements of all windows (hidden or shown), the quantification table as well as the film thickness estimation may be stored as one project (see 3.2.2, 3.2.10 and 3.2.11).
 The original measurement data are saved in a separate directory using the project name.
-The automatically saved backups of the projects can be opened (see 3.2.3).
+The optionally saved backups of the projects can be opened (see 3.2.3).
 Additionally, templates of the processing steps and design features can be generated, saved and reloaded (see 3.2.4 and 3.2.12).
-The integrated test spectra and the well chosen examples enable the user to test the different functions of the programme without measured data (3.2.5).
+The integrated test spectra and the well-chosen examples enable the user to test the different functions of the programme without measured data (see 3.2.5).
 Auger parameters can be easily plotted as Wagner plot (see 3.2.6).
 Images (all typical data formats: wmf, tif, jpg,...) can be loaded (e.g. corresponding SEM images of a SAM measurement) (see 3.2.7).
-A closing function for all windows (see 3.2.8) or all standard windows (3.2.8) is available.
-The presentation of the active window (see 3.2.13) all windows (see 3.2.14, 3.2.15 or selected windows (3.2.15) can be exported as image taking a commonly used format (jpg, bmp, gif, wmf, etc.) or transferred to the clipboard via the copy-paste function (see 3.2.16).
-The resolution may be selected stepwise from the monitor resolution to 1200 dpi in six steps (see 3.10.14).
-The data achieved with the spectra analysis of the active window (see 3.2.17), of all standard windows (see 3.2.18) and before selected standard windows (3.2.19) can be quickly transferred to the standard spreadsheet software (e.g. Excel[©], Origin[©]) with an export routine.
-All important information is clearly shown on the direct printouts of the actibe window, all displayed windows or windows selected before (see 3.2.20).
+A closing function for all windows (see 3.2.8) or all standard windows (see 3.2.9) is available.
+The presentation of the active window (see 3.2.13) all windows (see 3.2.14) or selected windows (see 3.2.15) can be exported as image taking a commonly used format (jpg, bmp, gif, wmf, etc.) or transferred to the clipboard via the copy-paste function (see 3.2.16).
+The resolution may be selected stepwise from the monitor resolution to 1200 dpi in six steps (see 3.10.1).
+The data achieved with the spectra analysis of the active window (see 3.2.17), of all standard windows (see 3.2.18) and before selected standard windows (see 3.2.19) can be quickly transferred to the standard spreadsheet software (e.g. $Excel^{\odot}$, Origin[©]) with an export routine.

+All important information is clearly shown on the direct printouts of the active window, all displayed windows or windows selected before (see 3.2.20).
 The menu [File - Presetting Printer...] defines the individual setting of the printing out using five options.

-The menus [File - Select Spectra] (see 3.2.24) and [File - Select Blocks] (see 3.2.25) allow the individual displaying of spectra from the loaded data file.
-The menu point [File - Original/Accept Preferences] allows undoing all processing steps, the reloading of the original measurement data and the refreshing of the disply of the active window (see 3.2.26).
+The menus [File - Select Spectra] (see 3.2.24) and [File - Select Blocks] (see 0) allow the individual displaying of spectra from the loaded data file.
+The format of programme-internal spectrum name can be defined.
+The menu point [File - Original/Accept Preferences] allows undoing all processing steps, the reloading of the original measurement data and the refreshing of the display of the active window (see 0).
 With [File - Exit] the programme can be closed (see 3.2.27).